zigapovhe/age_range_signals/README.md

 2. The Play Age Signals API requires Google Play Services to be installed and up to date.

-**Important:** The Play Age Signals API is currently in beta and will return mock data until January 1, 2026.
-After this date, it will return real age verification data in supported US states.
+**Important:** The Play Age Signals API is currently in beta.
+Before January 1, 2026, the real API returns a "Not yet implemented" error.
+Use `useMockData: true` to test with `FakeAgeSignalsManager`.
+After January 1, 2026, the real API will return actual age verification data in supported US states.

 ### iOS